kander87/kander87/README.md

 - Building projects of my own (peek at my repositories!)
 - Analyzing data for small and large businesses

+Contact me if you are looking to work with someone who is versatile with experience in multiple feilds and a quick learner!!!

 <h2 align ="center" > :brain:	 Technologies/Tools Learned  :brain:	</h2>
 <div align="center">